Deception Pass State Park in Island County, Washington — The American West (Northwest)

 Location.
-48° 24.593′ N, 122° 38.827′ W. Marker is in Deception Pass State Park, Washington, in Island County.
-Marker is on Washington Route 20, on the right when traveling south.
-Marker is along a pull-out about 100 yards northwest of the Deception Pass Bridge.
+48° 24.46′ N, 122° 38.649′ W. Marker is in Deception Pass State Park, Washington, in Island County.
+Marker is on State Highway 20, on the left when traveling south.
+Marker is located on Pass Island, between the northern and southern sections of the Deception Island Bridge.
 Touch for map.
 Marker is in this post office area: Oak Harbor WA 98277, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Crossing the Pass (approx. 0.2 miles away); a different marker also named Deception Pass (approx. 0.2 miles away); a different marker also named Deception Pass (approx. 0.2 miles away); a different marker also named Deception Pass (approx. 0.4 miles away); a different marker also named Deception Pass (approx. 0.4 miles away); U.S. Navy Patrol and Reconnaissance Memorial (approx. 4.8 miles away); Douglas Fir (approx. 5.6 miles away); Ship Harbor (approx. 6.7 miles away).
+A different marker also named Deception Pass (a few steps from this marker); Crossing the Pass (a few steps from this marker); a different marker also named Deception Pass (approx. 0.2 miles away); a different marker also named Deception Pass (approx. 0.2 miles away); a different marker also named Deception Pass (approx. 0.2 miles away); U.S. Navy Patrol and Reconnaissance Memorial (approx. Douglas Fir (approx. 5.7 miles away); Ship Harbor (approx. 6.9 miles away).
 Touch for a list and map of all markers in Deception Pass State Park.